‘General Hospital’ Spoilers: Weekly Preview Teases Assault By Jason, Jax’s Return, & Robert Interrupting Finn

 Jason is shown busting through the DOD door and making his way to where Sam and Shiloh are.
 Jason will smack Shiloh and seemingly knock him out.
 While Sam is pushing to join “The Trust,” the scene showing her with Shiloh doesn’t look like it’s her initiation yet.

-General Hospital spoilers for the week hint that things will be intense on many fronts and fans have a lot to look forward to with all of the chaos and action that is on the horizon.
+General Hospital spoilers for the week hint that things will be intense on many fronts, and fans have a lot to look forward to with all of the chaos and action that is on the horizon.